-In addition to our specialty equipment, ENTACT owns and maintains over 300 pieces of yellow iron heavy equipment including excavators, loaders, articulated dump trucks, bulldozers, and other specialty pieces.
-To supplement this fleet, ENTACT owns and operates over 500 smaller pieces.
+In addition to our specialty equipment, ENTACT owns and maintains hundreds of yellow iron heavy equipment including excavators, loaders, articulated dump trucks, bulldozers, and other specialty pieces.
 ENTACT firmly believes properly maintained equipment matched to the project scope is critical to success.
 Our fleet of owned and long-term leased heavy and geotechnical construction equipment is supplemented with process system tools, technical support instrumentation, and transportation vehicles.

 In-Situ Solidification/Stabilization Challenges.

 87,000 cubic yards, up to 12 feet deep